-From what I was able to determine, the website was registered by Michael Leboss, whose linkedin profile states is the Executive Director of the NAFC.
-Michael Leboss is also the owner of ME Fitness Center in Oregon.
+From what I could determine, the website was registered by whose LinkedIn profile states is the Executive Director of the NAFC.
+Michael Leboss is also the owner of ME Fitness Center in Oregon (update: no longer in business).
 I called NAFC and they told me there are about 10,000 people certified by NAFC.

 The NAFC personal trainer certification has 2 options:

 1. There is a cert that is 100% taken online and costs $399.